 From Kate Smith Hour to Pan Am

 Also aspiring to success in television acting, then a rapidly expanding field, Hope Ryden relocated to the New York City area.
 She won a career break as assistant to singer Kate Smith on The Kate Smith Hour, where her work was praised by syndicated critic Earl Wilson for adding “sparkle” to the last year of the show in 1954, but appears to have worked mainly as a model until 1957, appearing in a variety of advertisements and as a “style mannequin” in fashion shows.

-At age 30, her dreams of stardom faded, Hope Ryden took a job as a Pan American Airlines flight attendant.
+At age 30, her dreams of stardom faded, Hope Ryden took a job as a Pan American World Airways flight attendant.

 A year and a half later, on October 26, 1958, Hope Ryden was among the crew for Pan Am’s first scheduled jet flight, from Idlewild, New York, to Le Bourget, Paris, with a refueling stop at Gander, Newfoundland.

 Among the 111 passengers were mime Marcel Marceau, actresses Jeanne Moreau, Liliane Montevecchi, and Maureen O’Hara, singer Eartha Kitt, writer/politician Pierre Salinger, two-time world heavyweight boxing champion Floyd Patterson, and National Football League Hall of Fame quarterback Johnny Unitas.